 It is always difficult for the author of a contract to add in new terms which seek to benefit them without firstly enriching the other party for the rights they have lost or have perceived to have lost.

-It’s always good practise to listen to what the implementer of new term is saying and applying a test benefit before a challenge.
+It’s always good practice to listen to what the implementer of a new term is saying and applying for a testing benefit before a challenge.

 Classification of Terms

 Contractual terms are classified differently depending on the context or jurisdiction.
 Terms establish conditions precedent.
 English common law distinguishes between important conditions and warranties, with a breach of a condition by one party allowing the other to repudiate and be discharged while a warranty allows for remedies and damages but not complete discharge.
 Whether or not a term is a condition is determined in part by the parties’ intent.
 In a less technical sense, however, a condition is a generic term and a warranty is a promise.
 Not all language in the contract is determined to be a contractual term.